The Sponsorship Report launches Selling Sponsorships – Strategies for Success® in Toronto

 We lose audio for the final session of the day.
 Fortunately, it’s Stephen Pruitt from the University of Kansas, who holds the audience in the palm of his hand as he demonstrates how the stock market responds to major sponsorship investments.
 Then he goes off-script (he can’t help himself, he says) and concludes with a brief piece on how his beloved Republican Party has shot itself in the foot for the upcoming Congressional mid-term elections in the United States, a discussion that extends well into the evening at the post-conference reception.

-For most of the audience, it’s their first meeting with the incredible Collin Douma, who now holds the record for most appearances at our conferences.
+For most of the audience, it’s their first meeting with the incredible Collin Douma, who will for some time hold the record for most appearances at our conferences.
 These were still the early days of social media, and Collin was fresh from a meeting with Bill Gates (yes, that Bill Gates) on the subject.
 Collin’s presentation on the emerging power of social media left people slack-jawed.
 And with the benefit of hindsight, we now know that he was absolutely spot-on right.

 Gary Schwartz from Impact Mobile drives his bicycle into the lobby of the Sutton Place Hotel, arriving just in time to deliver his presentation.